sannnir/Project-My-own-Salt-state/README.md

 So the keys were empty.
 I didn't know how to fix this and got stuck.
 After two days of googling the problem I still didn't get this.
 Time was running out so I had to start over and do this again with only two VMs.*

-I deleded all extra VMs and deleted SaltStacks from VMs.
+I deleded all VMs and deleted SaltStacks from VMs.
 I started over by installing Salt master to the other VM and Salt-minion to the other one.
-At least I got familiar with the commands of `sudo apt purge salt-master & salt-minion`.
-Yey. t001 was going to be the master and t002 was going to be the minion.
+At least I got familiar with the commands of `sudo apt purge salt-master & salt-minion` and `vagrant destroy`.
+Yey.

+t001 was going to be the master and t002 was going to be the minion.